Activists say double standards abound at DC protests

-When protestors against the murder of George Floyd, Breonna Taylor and others approached the Lincoln Memorial steps in June, they were met and stopped by the DC National Guard.
-On Wednesday afternoon, a MAGA outfitted mob stormed the Capitol, this was the first time since August of 1814 that the United States Capitol was breached.
+When protesters against the killings of George Floyd, Breonna Taylor and others approached the Lincoln Memorial steps in June, they were met and stopped by the National Guard.
+On Wednesday, a Make America Great Again (MAGA) mob stormed the U.S. Capitol, marking the first time since August 1814 that the Capitol was breached.

-Philadelphia Organizer and Black Lives Matter Activist Asa Khalif said watching the events in D.C. unfold confirmed his feelings for President Trump as well as put a spotlight on what it means to be privileged in this country.
+Philadelphia organizer and Black Lives Matter activist Asa Khalif watched the events in D.C. unfold.
+He said the events confirmed his feelings about President Donald Trump and put a spotlight on what it means to be privileged in this country.

-“I've heard so many black politicians that Philadelphia said they were so shocked.
-I'm trying to figure out why are you shocked.
+“I’ve heard so many Black politicians in Philadelphia say that they were so shocked.
+I’m trying to figure out why you are shocked.
 Why is anyone shocked?
 We had four years of this man building to Armageddon, which is what he was trying to get to and he has succeeded in that.
 I wasn’t shocked about the police and how they responded to white men with guns.
-White privilege is definitely alive and well, yesterday, it was on steroids, ” he said.
+White privilege is definitely alive and well.
+[On Wednesday], it was on steroids, ” he said.

+“Yesterday really crystallized and exemplified the double standard in how African American and Black people and people of color are treated compared to white people when it comes to our criminal justice and law enforcement agencies.
+It also showed how white supremacy and white privilege is alive and kicking here in America,” said City Councilmember Kenyatta Johnson of the 2nd District.
+“So I really had a chance to reflect upon our history as African Americans and most importantly and especially my life as a Black man in this day and age — it will continue to be a double standard.
+We have to act on it and call it out when we see it.

 Khalif said the comparisons between the two groups are warranted but the issue of over-policing dissenting people of color runs much deeper.

-Images of rioters taking selfies with police and being helped down the Capitol steps hours after they used them to storm the building dominated Wednesday night’s newscycle.
-The longtime activist said he doubts black and brown protesters would have been treated with such kid gloves.
+Images of rioters taking selfies with police and being helped down the Capitol steps hours after they used them to storm the building dominated Wednesday night’s news.
+The longtime activist said he doubts Black and brown protesters would have been treated with such kid gloves.

-He said seeing these discrepancies time and time again can weigh heavy on even the most committed activist.
+He said seeing those discrepancies time and time again can weigh heavily on even the most committed activist.

-Khalif said that even with all of the ugliness of Wednesday in D.C., there have been some good to come of it.
+Khalif said that even with the ugliness of Wednesday in D.C., some good has come of it.

 (0) comments